Ban Jabo & Hilltribe Territory

 I made the decision to turn back and execute plan B. Felt a little deflated, but no matter, moving on…

-Decided to head Tham Lod Cave, 45 km away.
-I knew it would take my mind off the deflated feeling, as it is such a beautiful cave.
+Instead of sitting with a deflated feeling, I decided to head Tham Lod Cave, 45 km away.
+I knew it would take my mind off the failed attempt, seeing as it is such a beautiful cave.

 Tham Lod is a huge natural limestone cave system featuring a myriad of geological formations and columns which reach over 20 meters high.